 Poor market conduct exams can result in a number of unhappy consequences for your company.
-In addition to whatever monetary penalties your company may face (which can be punishment enough), poor exams may also lead to one or more of the following:
+In addition to whatever fines or other monetary penalties your company may face (which can be punishment enough), poor exams may also lead to one or more of the following:

-- increased scrutiny by regulators including corrective action plans, regulatory monitoring, more frequent follow-up exams, and exams by more states;
+- Increased scrutiny by regulators, including corrective action plans, regulatory monitoring, more frequent follow-up exams, and exams by additional states.

-- targeting by law firms that specialize in class action and bad faith suits against insurers; and
+- Targeting by law firms that specialize in consumer class action suits against insurers.

-- a corrosive effect upon the company’s overall brand and business reputation.
+- Damage to the company’s overall brand and reputation in the market.

-- customized audit plans to enable the company to conduct its own compliance audits;
+- Creating customized audit plans to enable the company to conduct its own compliance audits on an ongoing basis.

-- compliance training to help ensure adherence to compliance procedures; and
+- Customized compliance training to help ensure adherence to compliance procedures.